 Parts produced by the original equipment manufacturer (OEM) are the same standardized parts originally installed on the aircraft.

 Parts that have received parts manufacturer approval (PMA) from the FAA can be sold as an alternative to the OEM part.
 At a minimum, PMA parts must be the same fit, form, and function as the equivalent OEM parts.

 Why Do PMA Parts Exist?

-Further, if an OEM part has a known defect, PMA parts may address that issue.
+Further, if an OEM part has a known defect, PMA parts may address that issue through a modified design.